 - 1. In the IDE, click Project > Properties > Micro Focus > Project Settings > COBOL. - 2.
-Type MFLEVEL"nn" or REMOVE "ReservedWord" in the Additional directives field. - 3.
+In the Additional directives field, click, and in the Additional directives dialog box, type MFLEVEL"nn" or REMOVE "ReservedWord", then click OK. - 3.
 Click Apply and then OK.